Witiko/doctoral-thesis/main.md

 📖{content math}
 📖{Operator Tree (OPT)}

-In 2020, we have used the representation of @lample2020deep (further known as the *prefix* notation) in our submissions to the ARQMath-1 lab to see if the representation would also be useful for math information retrieval.
+In 2020, we used the representation of @lample2020deep (further known as the *prefix* notation) in our submissions to the ARQMath-1 lab to see if the representation would also be useful for math information retrieval.
 Since
 @lample2020deep do not specify the precise tree-structured content math